leo-bauer/personal_website2/research.md

 ### Works in Progress

-1. "Innovating the Measurement of Violence Against Civilians in Civil War."
+1. "Rebel-Civilian Social Ties and Their Effects on Violence Against Civilians in Civil War."
 2026.
+Early draft.

+2. "Innovating the Measurement of Violence Against Civilians in Civil War: Evidence on Territorial Control."
+2026.
 Working paper.

-2. "Presenting the Updated Non-State Actor Dataset."
+3. "Presenting the Updated Non-State Actor Dataset."
 With David Cunningham, Olivia Bauer, Kristian Skrede Gleditsch and Idean Salehyan.
 2026.
 Early draft.

-3. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
+4. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
 2025.
 Early draft.

-4. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
+5. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
 2025.
 Working paper.

 ### Recent Projects